fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_transaction_count.md

 # IDV Funding [/api/v2/search/spending_by_transaction_count/]

+## Returns the count of transaction records [POST /api/v2/search/spending_by_transaction_count/]

 Returns the counts of transaction records which match the keyword grouped by award categories.

-## POST

 + Request (application/json)
     + Attributes (object)